sansyrox/kasper_music_player/README.md

 ## Installation
 [(Back to top)](#list-of-contents)

+* It is advised to use a `pipenv` as the already installed versions of vlc might interfere with the ones in the dependencies

-* Just use the command `pip3 install -r requirements.txt --user ` to install the dependecies
+* Use the command `pip3 install pipenv`

-* And use ` python3 server.py ` to start the server.
+* Now `cd` into server directory via `cd server/`

+* Now install the dependenices by using the command `pipenv install`

+* To run the server , use the command `pipenv run python3 server.py`

 ## Tech Stack (Expected)
 [(Back to top)](#list-of-contents)